seoalee092/UK_Economic_forecast_accuracy/README.md

 Key Results

-- GDP growth forecasts exhibited a positive average bias of +0.21 percentage points, indicating that forecasts tended to overestimate subsequent realised growth.
+- GDP growth forecasts exhibited a positive average bias of +0.21 pp, indicating that forecasts tended to overestimate actual growth.
 The MAE of 0.93pp indicates the average absolute forecast error, while the substantially higher RMSE of 2.96pp suggests the presence of several unusually large forecast errors.
-- CPI inflation forecasts exhibited a negative average bias of −0.24 percentage points, indicating that inflation was underestimated on average.
+- CPI inflation forecasts exhibited a negative average bias of −0.24 pp, indicating that inflation was underestimated on average.
 Forecast accuracy was higher than for GDP growth, with an MAE of 0.50pp and an RMSE of 0.72pp.

 Interpretation
 - GDP growth forecasts show both a positive bias and greater sensitivity to large forecast errors, while CPI inflation forecasts display a smaller average error and lower dispersion of forecast errors.